kiwi-23/philippa/README.md

 <br>
 <h2>Methodology</h2>

+Despite having the same consequences, 5 lives against 1, your intuition will tell you that there are more moral variables at play other than just the number of lives.
 The 5 scenarios all use different combinations of four kinds of moral variables: number, desire, intent and duty.

 <br>
 The moral framework resembles this: